Powerful owl: Diet

 The powerful owl is the top nocturnal predator of the forests and woodlands in its range.
 About 75% of the diet of the powerful owl is made up of arboreal mammals.
-Its diet consists largely of arboreal marsupials such as the southern greater glider (Petauroides volans), ringtail possums (Pseudocheiridae), brushtail possums (Trichosurus spp.), koala (Phascolarctos cinereus), sugar glider (Petaurus breviceps), and feathertail gliders (Acrobates pygmaeus).
+Its diet consists largely of arboreal marsupials such as flying foxes (Pteropus spp.), the southern greater glider (Petauroides volans), ringtail possums (Pseudocheiridae), brushtail possums (Trichosurus spp.), koala (Phascolarctos cinereus), sugar glider (Petaurus breviceps), and feathertail gliders (Acrobates pygmaeus).
 These prey species vary extensively in body size, from the feathertail glider, which has an adult weight merely of 10 to 15 g to the koala, typically weighing 6000 g, though juveniles are mainly taken in large prey species.
 The average estimated prey weight per one study was approximately 176 g.
 However, another two studies stated the mean prey weight as 386.7 g and 323.2 g.
 Not infrequently, prey weight averages between 50 and 100%, whereas, in most other raptors, including large owls, there seems to be a "rule" that most prey weighs 20% or less of the raptors' own weight.
 The mean weight of prey for powerful owls can be up to 10 times greater relative to their body weight than the mean prey weight of similarly sized northern owls, such as great grey or great horned owls.

 The most largely taken prey species in many regions are adults of common ringtail possum (Pseudocheirus peregrinus) which can weigh around 700 g.
 Larger common brushtail possums (Trichosurus vulpecula) of all ages can be taken, but young specimens are preferred since they are abundant in spring and easier to catch than adults around 3500 g in weight.
 On some occasions, they even take both young and adults of mountain brushtail possums (Trichosurus cunninghami) which can grow about 4000 g.
 Aside from possums, smaller sugar gliders, weighing 80 to 170 g and much larger greater glider, which are the same size of ringtail possums, can also be the most prominent prey species in the powerful owl's diet in many regions.